DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - 5.6.4 Remote Authentication Dial-in User Service (RADIUS) / Terminal Access Controller Access Control System Plus (TACACS+)
     - **Remote Authentication Dial-in User Service (RADIUS)**: centralizes authentication for remote access connections, such as VPNs or dial-up access
         - a user can connect to any network access server, which then passes on the user’s credentials to the RADIUS server to verify authentication and authorization and to track accounting
-        - in this context, the network access server is the RADIUS client, and a RADIUS server acts as an authentication server
+        - in this context, the network access server is the RADIUS client e.g router, switch, and a RADIUS server acts as an authentication server
         - the RADIUS server also provides AAA services for multiple remote access servers
         - RADIUS uses the User Datagram Protocol (UDP) by default and encrypts only the password’s exchange
         - RADIUS using Transport Layer Security (TLS) over TCP (port 2083) is defined by RFC 6614